-Our Board has designed our current executive compensation program to appropriately link compensation realized by our named executive officers to our performance and properly align the interests of our named executive officers with those of our shareholders.
-The details of this compensation for 2022, and the reasons we awarded it, are described in the "Compensation Discussion and Analysis," starting below.
+Our Board has designed our current executive compensation program to appropriately link compensation realized by our NEOs to our performance and properly align the interests of our NEOs with those of our shareholders.
+The details of this compensation for 2023, and the reasons we awarded it, are described in the "Compensation Discussion and Analysis," starting below.